atif-hassan/PyImpetus/README.md

 [![Downloads](https://pepy.tech/badge/PyImpetus)](https://pepy.tech/project/PyImpetus)
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/atif-hassan/PyImpetus/commits/master)
 # PyImpetus
 PyImpetus is a Markov Blanket based **feature selection algorithm** that selects a subset of features by considering their performance both individually as well as a group.
 This allows the algorithm to not only select the best set of features, but also select the **best set of features that play well with each other**.
 For example, the best performing feature might not play well with others while the remaining features, when taken together could out-perform the best feature.
 PyImpetus takes this into account and produces the best possible combination.
 Thus, the algorithm provides a minimal feature subset.
-So, **you do not have to decide how many features to take.
+So, **you do not have to decide on how many features to take.
 PyImpetus selects the optimal set for you.**

 PyImpetus has been completely revamped and now supports **binary classification, multi-class classification and regression** tasks.
-It uses a novel CV based aggregation method to recommend the most roubst set of minimal features (Markov Blanket).

-PyImpetus was tested on 13 datasets and outperformed state-of-the-art Markov Blanket learning algorithms on all of them along with traditional feature selection algorithms such as Forward Feature Selection, Backward Feature Elimination and Recursive Feature Elimination.
+It has been tested on 14 datasets and outperformed state-of-the-art Markov Blanket learning algorithms on all of them along with traditional feature selection algorithms such as Forward Feature Selection, Backward Feature Elimination and Recursive Feature Elimination.

 ## How to install?
 ```pip install PyImpetus```